 After the Louisiana purchase, St. Louis became a focal point of the US fur trade, military presence, and treaty making.
 The fur trade was run by the powerful Chouteau family, who had founded St. Louis in the 1760s and survived multiple colonialist regime changes.
-When William Clark became the Superintendent of Indian Affairs - in charge of granting fur trade licences west of the Mississippi - the Chouteaus went into business with him.
-The Clark and Chouteau families cast a long shadow on US-Indian relations throughout the treaty making period.
-The following families are components of the Chouteau/Clark kinship group.
+When William Clark became the Superintendent of Indian Affairs - in charge of granting fur trade licences west of the Mississippi - the Chouteaus went into business with him and extended their family network to include Clark and his relatives.
+The treaty signers in the Chouteau and Clark families are pictured below.

 William Clark Family

 William Clark rose to prominence as co-leader (with Merriwether Lewis) of the famous Corps of Discovery.
 His older brother, George Rogers Clark, was the leader of US forces on the western front in the Revolution.
 George signed some of the earliest US-indian treaties; William signed more treaties than any other US signer.
 Their sisters married prominent fur traders and politicians, and William Clark incorporated their children (his nephews) into the St. Louis Treaty-making machine.